moonwhaler/comfyui-seedvr2-tilingupscaler/README.md

 3. Restart ComfyUI

-The node will appear in the `image/upscaling` category as "Ultimate SeedVR2 Upscaler".
+The node will appear in the `image/upscaling` category as "SeedVR2 Tiling Upscaler".

 ## Requirements